ronhouse/formily-mvp/docs/prompts-used.md

 > The Supabase orders table is missing fields like color, font, and stl_file_url.
 Can you recreate the table to match the app’s full schema?

 Result: Agent generated SQL to drop and rebuild the table.
 Schema now matches app and receives real data.

+### Stripe Checkout Integration

+**Prompt:**
+“I'm thinking stripe but I feel like I need to understand this better… would I still be able to test the flow without inserting payment?”

+**Result:**
+- Agent wired up full Stripe Checkout in test mode using Stripe API keys
+- Created checkout session with metadata
+- Added frontend payment button and post-payment confirmation route
+- Stripe redirect and return flow tested successfully with test card
+- Supabase order status properly updated to `paid` on success